gigalixir/gigalixir-cli/docs/source/main.rst

     gigalixir observer $APP_NAME

 and follow the instructions.
+It will prompt you for your sudo password.
 This connects to a random container using consistent hashing.
 We don't currently allow you to specify which container you want to connect to, but it will connect to the same container each time based on a hash of your ip address.

 How to see the current period's usage
 =====================================